hk-speedrunning/HK-Resources/README.md

     Legal for all runs

 Backports 1.5's configurable screenshake to previous patches, to allow adjusting or disabling screenshake entirely.
-To modify, edit `screenShakeModifier.json`.
+To modify, edit `[save files]/screenShakeModifier.json` (will be created on first run).

 - [1.2.2.1](/ScreenShakeModifier/1221/Assembly-CSharp.dll)
 - [1.4.3.2](/ScreenShakeModifier/1432/Assembly-CSharp.dll)